IDMNYU/audiolab/docs/synths.md

 In addition, the module contains a pulse delay circuit, which can be used independently or to trigger the envelope generator.
 The delay is [monostable](https://en.wikipedia.org/wiki/Monostable), so a new trigger sent into the circuit before a delayed pulse is completed will rest the delay circuit.

-The Dual VCA circuit consists of a pair of simple VCA circuits with AC input and output, CV envelope input, and a bias control.
+The Dual VCA circuit consists of a pair of signal amplifier circuits with AC input and output, CV envelope input, and a bias control.
 The Mixer on this side of the panel has attenuation knobs and will mix up to four input signals, with regular and inverted signal outputs.

 <img src = "./img/sergefritz_2_7.png" width="60%" title="4x4 AD/AR" alt="4x4 AD/AR">